-April 2, 2021, is World Autism Awareness Day.
-At the HER Foundation, we light up kindness and wear blue in support and acceptance of people with autism.
+April 2, 2022, is World Autism Awareness Day.
 Children born after a pregancy with hyperemesis gravidarum (HG) have an increased risk of an Autism Spectrum Disorders (ASD) diagnosis, and we are grateful for each of our children.

 HG typically does not cause serious complications to most children during fetal development, unless the mother has severe or prolonged malnutrition.
 Aggressive and early management of HG to prevent weight loss and stress on mother and child are the best ways to prevent complications of HG.
 Treatments for HG are found to have little if any impact on the baby’s growth and development even when given in early pregnancy.